Should I get maintenance or

 How often should I get HVAC maintenance?

-Most HVAC manufacturers and industry experts recommend scheduling professional maintenance once or twice per year, typically in the spring and fall before peak heating and cooling seasons.
+Most experts recommend getting your HVAC system serviced once or twice per year, typically in the spring and fall before the peak heating and cooling seasons.

 Can I do HVAC maintenance myself?

-While you can perform some basic maintenance tasks like changing air filters, it's best to have a licensed HVAC technician handle the more complex inspection and tuning work to ensure safety and optimal performance.
+While you can perform some basic maintenance tasks like changing air filters, it's best to have a professional HVAC technician handle the comprehensive annual or bi-annual maintenance.
+They have the specialized tools and expertise to properly inspect, clean, and tune up your system.

 Connect with certified professionals in your area